Kamala (wrestler): Health issues

 On November 7, 2011, Harris had his left leg amputated below the knee due to complications of high blood pressure and diabetes, a condition he had since 1992, which forced him to retire because he did not accept dialysis treatment.
 In April 2012, his right leg was also amputated below the knee and a campaign was launched seeking donations to cover his financial needs.
-Harris told Bleacher Report in 2014 that he relied on a disability check, sold handmade wooden chairs, and had recently written a book about his life.
+Harris told Bleacher Report in 2014 that he relied on a disability check, sold handmade wooden chairs, and had written a book about his life.

 In July 2016, Harris was named as part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 The lawsuit was dismissed by District of Connecticut judge Vanessa Lynne Bryant in September 2018.
-Mike Johnson of PW Insider wrote that his involvement in the lawsuit likely prevented WWE from inducting him into their Hall of Fame.
+Mike Johnson of PW Insider wrote that his involvement in the lawsuit likely prevented WWE from inducting him into their Hall of Fame during his lifetime.

 On November 19, 2017, Harris underwent life-saving emergency surgery to clear fluid from around his heart and lungs at a hospital in Oxford, Mississippi.
 He was then on life support due to complications.
 The next day, his stepdaughter said he showed signs of improvement, but remained on life support.
 On November 22, it was reported that he was able to breathe on his own yet was unable to talk and remained under intensive care.

 Death

-On August 5, 2020, Harris tested positive for COVID-19 during the COVID-19 pandemic in Mississippi and was hospitalized.
+On August 5, 2020, Harris tested positive for COVID-19 during the COVID-19 pandemic in Mississippi, and was hospitalized.
 He likely contracted it from one of his numerous weekly visits to the dialysis center, his wife said.
 Due to COVID-19, he started to experience complications from his diabetes.
-He went into cardiac arrest on August 9, 2020, before dying later that afternoon, at the age of 70.
+He went into cardiac arrest on August 9, 2020, dying later that afternoon at the age of 70.

 Shortly after his death, a GoFundMe page was started to help Harris's family pay for his funeral expenses.
 The fundraiser ended up surpassing its original goal of $25,000, raising a total of $32,664.
 Impact Wrestling executive Scott D'Amore donated $2,500 to the cause and fellow wrestler Chris Jericho made a $5,000 donation.
 This was not the first time that Jericho had donated to a cause involving Harris – in April 2019, a GoFundMe was started by B. Brian Blair, former WWF wrestler and president of the Cauliflower Alley Club, to raise money to prevent Harris from losing his home due to unpaid taxes.
 Jericho donated $5,000 to this fundraiser as well, pushing the amount raised substantially past the stated goal of $12,750.